-Recovery of files encrypted by FBI Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by FBI Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting FBI Ransomware Files